codiphile/Aquapure/README.md

 # AquaPure

-AquaPure is a community-driven water conservation platform that allows users to report water-related issues such as leakages, pollution, and stagnant water.
+AquaPure is a community-driven water conservation platform that allows the users to report water-related issues such as leakages, pollution, and stagnant water.
 The platform aims to create awareness and facilitate quick resolution of water conservation issues.

 ![AquaPure Screenshot](https://placehold.co/600x400?text=AquaPure+Screenshot&font=montserrat)